Data-Driven Convex Approach to Off-road Navigation via Linear Transfer Operators: Problem Formulation for Off-road Navigation

-${\rm Trav} (A)$ captures the relative degree of difficulty of traversing through the region $A$.
+\end{definition} ${\rm Trav} (A)$ captures the relative difficulty of traversing through the region $A\subset \bX$.
 In particular, if $\mu_b(A_1)<\mu_b(A_2)$ where $A_i\in {\cal B}(\bX)$, then the region $A_2$ is more difficult to traverse than region $A_1$.
-It is easy to see that the above definition of traversability measure captures the information of binary obstacle as well.
-In particular, if $\bX_u$ is an obstacle set then it can be described using the following $b(\bx)$
+It is easy to see that the above definition of traversability measure also captures the information of binary obstacles.
+In particular, if $\bX_u$ is an obstacle set, then we can describe it using

 where $\lambda(\cdot)$ is the Lebesgue measure and $\mathds{1}_{\bX_u}$ is the indicator function of the set $\bX_u$.
-To describe the problem formulation for the off-road navigation, we consider the control dynamical system in the control affine form as

-where $\bx\in \bX\subset \mR^n$ and $\bu\in \bU\subset \mR^m$ are the states and control input respectively.
-The control dynamical system is assumed to model the control dynamics of the vehicle.
-The control-affine form of the system is not restrictive and this will typically be the case for the robotics and vehicle dynamics application \cite{xiao2021learning,gregory2021improving}.
-The objective is to determine the control inputs $\bu(t)$ to navigate the vehicle dynamics from some initial state $\bX_0$ to some final state $\bX_T$ while keeping the traversability cost below some threshold, say $\bar \gamma$, i.e.,
+The main objective of this paper involves determining the control inputs $\bu$ to navigate the vehicle dynamics from some initial state $\bX_0$ to some final target set $\bX_T$ while keeping the traversability cost below some threshold, say $ \gamma$, i.e.,

-where $\bx(t)$ is the trajecotry of the control system (\ref{eq:control_cost}).
-In this paper, we are interested in asymptotic naviagation problem.
-In the following subsection, we will discuss possible choices of cost function that are meaningful for the off-road navigation problem.
+where $\bx(t)$ is the trajectory of the control system (\ref{eq:sys_control}).
+In this paper, we are interested in the asymptotic navigation problem, where the objective is to find the shortest distance path to the target and the control cost.
+In particular, we consider the following cost function